 2. Indications: Hepatitis B virus (HBV) vaccination is recommended as part of the primary childhood vaccination series for all children in North America and additionally in the following high-risk groups:

-1) Persons with lifestyle risk factors, such as intravenous drug use, history of sexually transmitted infections, >1 sexual partner in the past 6 months, engaging in unprotected sexual intercourse with new partner(s), and men who have sex with men (MSM).
+1) Persons with lifestyle risk factors, such as IV drug use, history of sexually transmitted infections, >1 sexual partner in the past 6 months, engaging in unprotected sexual intercourse with new partner(s), and men who have sex with men (MSM).

 2) Persons with congenital immunodeficiencies and those with acquired immunodeficiency, such as in HIV infection, hematopoietic stem cell transplant recipients, and solid organ transplant recipients.

-3) Persons with occupational exposure to blood, such as health-care workers, and patients with conditions that require blood product transfusions.
+3) Persons with occupational exposure to blood, such as health care workers, and patients with conditions that require blood product transfusions.

 4) Household and sexual contacts of patients with acute HBV infection.